-Happy New Year!
-The first week of January is one of my favorite times of year.
-My GO MOM!® Planner is all set, ready for me to write the story of our lives on each and every color coded page.
-Which is why this week is also the perfect time to reflect and focus on what changes I’d like to see in 2017.
+Welcome to your clean slate!
+365 days to be your best self.
+The question is, are you Team Goals or Team Resolutions!
+It’s easy to see that I’m on Team Goals and this week is the perfect time to reflect and focus on the changes I’d like to make in my life and the goals setting I need to do to make that happen.
 Nothing is off limits here.
 From personal items like health or wellness to finance and home improvement, I can create change literally in any area of my life that I choose to.
 But the key to my success in creating that change is discovering why goals are better than resolutions.

 A resolution is defined as a firm decision to do or not to do something.
 Notice that it doesn’t say anything about how you’ll execute or support that decision?
 Just that you’ll make a decision.
 If making a decision was the only step needed to create change and reach goals then the world would be a very different place.
 But the reality is that making that decision is only the beginning.
 Which is why I don’t like to make resolutions ~ they leave me hanging!
 Without an action plan, odds are I’m going to fail.
 Instead I set yearly goals with an action plan to get them done.

 And the best part is, I get to share that with you!
-New for 2017, we have a brand new FREE Printable called Organized Goals.
+Our FREE Printable ~ Organized Goals.
 Like all our FREE Printables, the Organized Goals worksheet is only available to GO MOM!® email subscribers.
 It takes you through the exact same goal setting process that I follow and I’m hopeful you’ll find it as useful as I do.
 Here is how I both set, and meet, my goals each year!

 First I define my priorities.
 While it can be tempting to focus on a multitude of changes, I limit myself to no more than five priorities each year.
 If I want to achieve the goals I set, I need to harness my focus to make that happen.
 Each priority has a positive impact on my life and makes it easy for me to see where my desired will goals fit.
 Here are the priorities that often work for me: